KinesisCorporation/Adv360-Pro-ZMK/README.md

 The Advantage 360 Pro is always getting updates and refinements.
 If you are willing to beta test you can follow [this guide from ZMK](https://zmk.dev/docs/features/beta-testing#testing-features) on how to change where your config repo points to.
 The `west.yml` file that is mentioned is located in config/.
 [This link](config/west.yml) can take you to the file.
 Typically you will only need to change the `revision: ` to match the beta branch.
 The current beta branch is [adv360-z3.2-beta](https://github.com/ReFil/zmk/tree/adv360-z3.2-beta) which is compatible with V3.0 config repositories however users must [disable BT privacy](#bluetooth-le-privacy).

-Feedback on beta branches should be submitted as a GitHub issue on the base ZMK repository as opposed to this config repository
+Feedback on beta branches should be submitted as a GitHub issue on the base ZMK repository as opposed to this config repository.

 In the event of a major update the beta branch may not be compatible with the current mainline version of the config repository.
 If this is the case it will be detailed here along with instructions on how to update.